With adenomyosis, the same tissue that lines the uterus (endometrial tissue) is present within and grows into the muscular walls of your uterus.

 Adenomyosis (ad-uh-no-my-O-sis) occurs when the tissue that normally lines the uterus (endometrial tissue) grows into the muscular wall of the uterus.
 The displaced tissue continues to act normally — thickening, breaking down and bleeding — during each menstrual cycle.
 An enlarged uterus and painful, heavy periods can result.

-The cause of adenomyosis remains unknown, but the disease usually resolves after menopause.
+Doctors aren't sure what causes adenomyosis, but the disease usually resolves after menopause.
 For women who have severe discomfort from adenomyosis, hormonal treatments can help.
-Removal of the uterus (hysterectomy) cures adenomyosis.
+Removal of the uterus (hysterectomy) cures adenomyosis

 Sometimes, adenomyosis causes no signs or symptoms or only mild discomfort.
 However, adenomyosis can cause:

 - Heavy or prolonged menstrual bleeding

 - Severe cramping or sharp, knifelike pelvic pain during menstruation (dysmenorrhea)

 Your uterus might get bigger.
 Although you might not know if your uterus is bigger, you may notice tenderness or pressure in your lower abdomen.